Dietary Supplement Health and Education Act of 1994: Regulatory review

 Under the act, supplement manufacturers do not need to receive FDA approval before marketing dietary supplements that were marketed in the United States before 1994.
 Dietary ingredients not so grandfathered are defined as New Dietary Ingredients in 21 U.S.C.
 350b(d), and notifications of providing reasonable evidence of their safety, or reasonable expectations of their safety, must be reviewed (not approved) by the FDA prior to their marketing.
+The FDA is not authorized to approve dietary supplements for safety and effectiveness.
 The herbal supplement industry has criticized these regulations as unfairly stringent; some feel they undermine the original intentions of the law to afford the herbal supplement industry freedom to market supplements as food.

 Reception

 Some research has noted that there is scarce safety information available to the public about dietary supplements on the market.
 Other research has shown that the FDA has an insufficient network in the dietary supplement marketplace for responding to reports of adverse events.
 A bill to require tracking of illnesses related to supplement use was blocked in 2010 by Senator Hatch.

 Supplement manufacturers have generally welcomed the act, saying that the act protects consumers' rights to readily have access to supplements, regardless of if they are proven to work.
-National Health Freedom Action calls DSHEA a "foundational cornerstone of health freedom in our country."
+The anti-regulation lobbying group National Health Freedom Action calls DSHEA a "foundational cornerstone of health freedom in our country."